Ambushed, Pt. 1 - Taylor Circa 74 Amplifier (Mahogany)

 The Appearance:

 The Taylor Circa 74 is slightly smaller than the ubiquitous Fender Princeton Reverb amp in all dimensions.
 At twenty-two pounds it weighs a third less, as well.
-The cabinet is built of nice, solid, furniture-grade mahogany.
+The cabinet is built of nice, solid, furniture-grade mahogany which sports a smooth satin finish.
 The joinery is excellent and, as with most Taylor products, the amplifier exhibits impeccable fit and finish.
-The color scheme and aesthetics of the amplifier are elegant enough for it to fit comfortably in a home.
-The package also includes a nice mid-century styled stand with angled spindle legs and sockets to receive the rubber feet of the amplifier.
-The result is a stable platform.
+The color scheme and aesthetics of the amplifier are sleek and elegant enough for it to fit comfortably in a home.
 The attractive, removable grille sports a huge logo and the handle is genuine leather.
+The package also includes a nice mid-century-styled stand with angled spindle legs and sockets to receive the rubber feet of the amplifier, giving it a stable platform and aiming it slighly upwards to prevent "beaming".

 The Sound:

 The basic sound with all EQ controls set at twelve o'clock is quite mellow.
 The amp has a full midrange and plenty of bass coming from its ten-inch speaker.
-There is a tiny bit of honk in the upper-mids, but you'll find that with all amps reproducing the typical pickup.
+There is a tiny bit of honk in the upper-mids, but you'll find that with all amps reproducing the typical pickups.
 The three-band EQ controls are smooth and quite useful for acoustic guitar.
 The room reverb is natural and unobtrusive at moderate levels and each channel offers its own send control.
-I played several Taylor guitars through the amp including a 524ce koa, a 714ce, and a 717e.
-The amp reproduced the sounds of the individual guitars, picking up and reproducing the differences between them.
+At the store, I played several Taylor guitars through the amp including a 724ce (all koa), a 714ce, and a 717e.
+At home I added a 354ce 12-string.
+The amp reproduced the sounds of the individual guitars, picking up and reproducing the acoustic differences between them.
+For instance, the 714ce at the store had a very quiet high E string and that came through the pickup and amp.
+The only time I experienced feedback was when I leaned directly in front of the amp at close range with a connected guitar.
 Frankly, the basic sound of the amp is better and more natural than that of the Marshall AS100D I owned previously, while the Circa 74 weighs about one-half the weight of the AS100D.

 The Appeal:

 Apparently this amplifier was designed to look good in a living room or formal atmosphere.
 As a matter of fact, it does fit into my living room well.
 Now, my living room doesn't feature carefully curated colonial reproduction furniture as my mother's did.
-Mine is more a blend of inherited items, mostly of various last-century styles that bring back memories of my wife's and my loved ones.
+Mine is more a blend of various styles.
 In the middle of this is the obligatory modern home theater.
-I suppose the amp fits right in with this jumble.
-The Circa 74 has a very simple, elegant design with the controls hidden on the top-back like a ?50s tweed Fender amp.
-The creme chicken-head knobs coordinate in a classy way and the symmetric control layout contributes visually as well.
+The amplifier's aesthetic is of simplicity and deliberate elegance with the controls hidden on the top-back like a '50s tweed Fender amp.
+The cream chicken-head knobs coordinate in a classy way and the symmetrical control layout contributes visually as well, but you'll rarely see it because the stand tilts the amp back so that the controls aren't visible.
 The basic model of this amp is housed in a nice mahogany cabinet.
-For even more bragging rights you can get Hawaiian koa or Madagascar ebony cabinets for cool, tony upcharges.
-Do you like my snark there?
-Sorry.
-Guilt?
-Maybe...
+There is a Hawaiian koa edition and a Macassar ebony special edition of eight as well.
+They do command some pretty steep upcharges.
+I'll be real honest: I prefer the mahogany.
+It reminds me of a speaker cabinet my father built in the early 1960s.
+Whichever edition you choose, it might be a good idea to invest in a cover for the amp for lugging it around.

 The Facilities: